Robert L. Sanders

 Robert L. Sanders (December 20, 1961) is an American politician serving as a member of the Mississippi House of Representatives from the 29th district.
 He assumed office on November 3, 2021.

 Early life and education

-Sanders was born in Shaw, Mississippi in 1961.
+Sanders was born in Shaw, Mississippi, in 1961.
 He earned a Bachelor of Science degree in physical education from Mississippi Valley State University.

 Career

-Sanders served as chief of police of the Mississippi Valley State University Police Department and was an officer in the Shaw Police Department.
-He was also an internal affairs investigator with the Mississippi Department of Corrections.
+Sanders served as chief of police for the Mississippi Valley State University Police Department and was an officer with the Shaw Police Department.
+He was also an internal affairs investigator for the Mississippi Department of Corrections.
 He later served as sergeant-at-arms for the Mississippi State Senate from 2000 to 2004.
 He was elected to the Mississippi House of Representatives in a November 2021 special election, succeeding Abe M. Hudson Jr.